aquastripe/slides/content/2021/meta-pseudo-labels/index.md

 ----

-## Other SSL (4)
+## SSL (4)

 **Meta Pseudo Labels** is distinct from the aforementioned SSL methods in two notable ways.

-- First, the student in **Meta Pseudo Labels** never learns directly from labeled data, which helps to avoid overfitting, especially when labeled data is limited.
+- The student in **Meta Pseudo Labels** never learns directly from labeled data, which helps to avoid overfitting, especially when labeled data is limited.
-- Second, the signal that <span style="background-color:LemonChiffon;">the teacher</span> in **Meta Pseudo Labels** <span style="background-color:LemonChiffon;">receives from the student’s performance on labeled data</span> is a novel way of utilizing labeled data.
+- The signal that <span style="background-color:LemonChiffon;">the teacher</span> in **Meta Pseudo Labels** <span style="background-color:LemonChiffon;">receives from the student’s performance on labeled data</span> is a novel way of utilizing labeled data.

 ----